North Island St.Bernard Assn.Inc

 Financial member means any life member and any ordinary member admitted to membership under this Constitution and whose subscription is current.

-in writing includes communication on paper or electronic format
+In writing includes communication on paper or electronic format.

-Ordinary member means those members who have paid the full annual subscription for the current financial year
+Ordinary member means those members who have paid the full annual subscription for the current financial year.

-4. Objects and Powers
+4. Purpose and Powers

-4.5 To purchase, lease, hire, or otherwise acquire any real or personal property.
+4.2.1 Purchase, lease, hire, or otherwise acquire any real or personal property.

-4.6 To sell, let out, or hire and/or otherwise dispose of or deal with any of the property or assets of the Association.
+4.2.2 Sell, let out, or hire and/or otherwise dispose of or deal with any of the property or assets of the Association.

-4.7 To construct, maintain or alter any building or property owned by the Association.
+4.2.3 Construct, maintain or alter any building or property owned by the Association.

-4.8 To raise money, other than by borrowing, or invest funds on such terms as may be beneficial to the Association.
+4.2.4 Raise money, other than by borrowing, or invest funds on such terms as may be beneficial to the Association.

-4.9 To take, defend or abandon legal proceedings.
+4.2.5 Take, defend or abandon legal proceedings.

-4.10 To enter into and terminate employment agreements or contracts for goods and/or services.
+4.2.6 Enter into and terminate employment agreements or contracts for goods and/or services.

-4.11 To enter into and terminate any contract or arrangement with any Society, Local Government Authority, Government Department, Corporation, or any other body.
+4.2.7 Enter into and terminate any contract or arrangement with any Society, Local Government Authority, Government Department, Corporation, or any other body.

-4.12 To open and operate bank accounts in accordance with normal banking practices, with the exception that the Association must not obtain or operate an overdraft facility on such bank accounts.
+4.2.8 Open and operate bank accounts in accordance with normal banking practices, with the exception that the Association must not obtain or operate an overdraft facility on such bank accounts.

-5. Zone of influence
+5. Zone of Influence

 The Zone of Influence of the Association (that portion of New Zealand in which the Association is authorised to hold recognised activities under authority of NZKC Rules) is the North Island of New Zealand.